sooakxa/MidsideProject_final/README.md

 <h1>Acknowledgements</h1>

-Drawing inspiration from the mid-side plugins of bygone eras that have revolutionised the landscape of music production.
+Drawing inspiration from the mid-side plugins of bygone eras that have revolutionised the landscape of music production*.

+*disclaimer lol